-The following are some good guidelines for recognizing what type of source (scholarly, popular, political, etc.) you are reading and for evaluating its relevance and usefulness to your topic and your research process in general.
+The following are some helpful guidelines for recognizing what type of source (scholarly, popular, political, etc.) you are reading and for evaluating its relevance and usefulness to your topic and your research process in general.
 Rather than used as a checklist, these seven points are considerations to make and questions to ask when evaluating a source or piece of information.

 1. Authorship - who is the creator?

 2. Currency - when was this information first made available?

 3. Publishing Format - in what form is this information accessed?